-Management Discussion and Analysis Dated August 24, 2021
+Management Discussion and Analysis Dated January 7, 2022

-This management's discussion and analysis (MD&A) for Tarku Resources Ltd. (the "Company" or "Tarku") should be read in conjunction with the condensed consolidated interim financial statements (the "financial statements") as at and for the three and nine months ended June 30, 2021 and the audited annual consolidated financial statements of September 30, 2020.
+This management's discussion and analysis (MD&A) for Tarku Resources Ltd. (the "Company") should be read in conjunction with the audited annual consolidated financial statements (the "financial statements") as at and for the year ended September 30, 2021.
 The Company's financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS").
 The Company presents its results in Canadian (CDN) dollars.
 All amounts in this MD&A are in Canadian dollars unless otherwise indicated.